mak3-it-happ3n/Front-End-Explained/REACT PropTypes.md

 # PropTypes
+PropTypes are a great way to validate intended data types in React.

 We can use _PropTypes_ to specify which data types are required in which format whenever props are passed.

 ## Install PropTypes